kittykatattack/ga/README.md

   }
 }
 ```
-You can see in the code above that `alienFrquency` is reduced by 1
+You can see in the code above that `alienFrequency` is reduced by 1
 after the sprite has been created.
 That will make the next alien appear 1 frame earlier than the
 previous alien, and which is why the rate of falling aliens slowly
 increases.
 You can also see that the `alienTimer` is set back to 0 after the sprite
-has been created so that it can start counting again towards making
+has been created so that it can restart counting towards making
 the next new alien.

 ##### The aliens' random start positions